bwogit/CI_PP5_SURF_HAVEN/README.md

 - Allows the user to view the basket with their items.
 - Pops up as items are added and removed.
 - User stories covered: 6, 11, 21

+**Feature Test**:
+1. While in product details page.
+2. Click the "Add to basket"
+3. Verify that the product is added to the basket, and the baset icon updates to reflect the price of teh basket.

+Result : OK

 <details><summary>See feature image</summary>